 Identification of Excess Personal Property

-All agencies’ policies or processes should reflect the requirement to continuously review and identify unneeded personal property.
-Without such policies or processes, agencies may not be routinely identifying unneeded property that could be used elsewhere, and efforts to maximize federal personal property use and minimize unnecessary storage costs may not be effective.
+All agencies’ policies or processes should reflect the requirement to continuously review and identify unrequired personal property.
+Without such policies or processes, agencies may not be routinely identifying unrequired property that could be used elsewhere within the agency, by other federal agencies or eligible donation customers.

 To the greatest extent practical, an agency should establish or designate an individual or office to manage the agency’s asset management program from a strategic perspective.
-In addition to the guidance on this website, agencies should be familiar with the provisions of voluntary consensus standards addressing overall quality management systems (ISO 9000 series), and asset management (ISO 55000 series and ASTM standards (as directed by OMB Circular A-119 [pdf]).
+In addition to the guidance on this website, agencies should be familiar with the provisions of Voluntary Consensus Standards (VCS) addressing overall quality management systems (ISO 9000 series), asset management (ISO 55000 series and ASTM standards (as directed by OMB Circular A-119 [pdf]).